ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

   alpn_protocols: h2
 ```

-Next, you need to change the client code slightly and tell it to open a secure RPC channel with $productName$.
+Next, you need to change the client code slightly and tell it to open a secure RPC channel with Emissary-ingress.

 ```diff
 - with grpc.insecure_channel(‘$AMBASSADORHOST:$PORT’) as channel: